Faith Based (film): Reception

+Metacritic, which uses a weighted average, assigned the film a score of 42 out of 100, based on five critics, indicating "mixed or average" reviews.

 Justin Lowe of The Hollywood Reporter wrote: "Masciale and screenwriter Luke Barnett, both Funny or Die regulars, have crafted a playfully humorous sendup that's more about poking fun at their characters than tearing down faith-based filmmaking."
 Norman Gidney at Film Threat called it "a surprisingly lighthearted romp that is more Guffman than Spinal Tap.
 A good-natured comedy that, while not always funny, remains as sincere as The Book of Mormon.
 No, really, that is a massive compliment."
 Grant Hermanns of ComingSoon.net gave it eight out of ten and wrote: "Faith Based ultimately proves to be a really charming, very smart and frequently funny ride with a unique satirical target and a sweet cast."

 Michael Ordona of the Los Angeles Times gave it a mixed review: "Is Faith Based the answer to the prayers of comedy-starved movie buffs?
 Not entirely, but it's no plague of locusts, either."

 Roger Moore at Movie Nation called it "basically a 90 minute swing-and-a-miss", and Ben Kenigsberg of The New York Times called it "abysmally unfunny."